 I know what you're thinking.
 Garlic & Cheese Croutons?
 What a LAME post THIS is going to be!
 Well, at least those were the thoughts running through my head before I decided to make these.

 And yes, that is what I made these out of.
-We don't eat a lot of hot dogs (G is the only one that really eats them), but my daughter was craving them last week so I bought a package of them, along with the rolls.
+We don't eat a lot of hot dogs, but my daughter was craving them last week so I bought a package of them, along with the rolls.

 If you don't have any leftover rolls...no problem!
 You can use any leftover bread you happen to have, but these potato rolls added a nice sweet flavor as well.

 For this recipe you'll need the following ingredients:

 - Garlic Powder

 How do you make GArlic and Cheese Croutons?

 Preheat oven to 350 degrees F. Add the oil, cheese, garlic powder, salt and pepper to a bowl and whisk.